rbuchberger/objective_elements/README.md

     Here is some <strong>strong</strong> text.

     ```
-    It doesn't affect how the browser will render it, but it might bug you if you're particular about
+    This doesn't affect how the browser will render it, but it might bug you if you're particular about
     source code layout.

 * If you set 'oneline: true' on a parent DoubleTag, but not all its children DoubleTags, the output